Young Irish Musicians Attend the Royal Concertgebouw Orchestra Young Summer Camp

 The RCO Young summer camp is intended for hidden talent: young musicians who need some extra support and who are currently underrepresented in the European orchestras and we feel that young Irish musicians would be in with a great chance of being accepted for the 2020 edition.

-For more information on RCO Young, please see concertgebouworkest.nl.
+For more information on RCO Young and applications, please see concertgebouworkest.nl.